 Magnolia’s Historical Roots

 Monsieur de La Barre, the original owner, obtained the property in one of Jefferson Parish’s first land sales when he and his brother, Pierre Francois Valant de La Barre, sold land to each other on both sides of the river.
-Francois Pascalis de La Barre built and operated Whitehall as a sugar plantation until 1891.
-At that time, the plantation covered 8,000 acres extending from the Mississippi River to Lake Pontchartrain.
+At that time, the grounds covered 8,000 acres extending from the Mississippi River to Lake Pontchartrain.

 In 1917, I.B.
 Renyson, a well known real estate agent, purchased the 12 acre site as investment, including the manor.
 In 1919, he sold it to Morse Boasberg, known to the local elite as “Jack Sheen”, who renamed it Suburban Gardens.
 Converted to a gambling casino, the manor featured dancing to the music of well known orchestras, including Louis Armstrong, and dining in a fabulous restaurant.
 The meals were delicious, the music superb, and if Lady Luck smiled on you, your trip home was delightful.